wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Started in a Divorce in Wyoming?

 Per Wyo.
-Stat. § 20–2–107, no individual may file a complaint for divorce without meet state residency requirements.
+Stat. § 20–2–107, no individual may file a complaint for divorce without meeting state residency requirements.
 Generally, one of the parties must have resided in Wyoming for at least sixty (60) days at the time of filing the complaint.
 Otherwise, both parties must have been married in Wyoming, and one party must have resided in Wyoming since the marriage.

 These are the steps involved in filing for divorce in Wyoming:

-- Filing the paperwork:
+• Filing the paperwork:

 A divorce suit begins when the plaintiff submits a complaint for divorce at the office of the clerk of district court.
 Besides the complaint, the plaintiff must also complete other paperwork depending on the nature of the divorce.
 Then, he/she must pay the filing fees and proceed to serve the papers.

-- Serving the papers:
+• Serving the papers:

 Divorce is a civil action and shall follow the Wyoming Rule of Civil Procedure.
 At this stage, the plaintiff uses a process server to notify the defendant that a divorce action has begun.
 The process server is the county sheriff, a private process server, or an indifferent party.
 Upon receiving the divorce papers, the defendant shall have the opportunity to respond to the suit with an answer or counterclaim.

-- Mediation:
+• Mediation:

 Mediation is applicable where the parties need to resolve disputes before divorce proceedings begin.
 If the parties agree on matters such as asset and liability division, child custody, child support, and alimony, then mediation is unnecessary.
-The parties must submit a settlement agreement, or the judge will have sole discretion in deciding the disputes.
+The parties must submit a settlement agreement, or the judge may have sole discretion in deciding the disputes.

-- Preparing for trial:
+• Preparing for trial:

-- Court hearing:
+• Court hearing:

-In many cases, a court appearance is unnecessary: the judge will review the complaint and settlement agreement before issuing the divorce decree.
+In many cases, a court appearance is unnecessary: the judge may review the complaint and settlement agreement before issuing the divorce decree.
 However, where there are disputes to decide, the parties must appear in court.
 The time from the judge’s review (or trial) to issuing a decree is a minimum of twenty days in Wyoming.

 How to File for Divorce in Wyoming without a Lawyer